 So I scratched out my thoughts about that.
 And I thought again about the year ahead.
 There will always be darkness.
 I can’t know when or how I’ll run into the animal of grief.
 But I can look for the light and I can carry the light.
 My mother taught me how to do that.
 Jennifer modeled how to do that like no one I’ve ever seen.
 And in the shadows, God has given me people who are bright when I flicker.
 It is enough.

 So things are different this year.
 I am different this year.
 And maybe I’m starting from scratch, in the sense that the ingredients are different and my structure has changed.
-But I’m not starting with nothing.
-I’m starting with everything I need.

 The Color of Surrender

-To let go of the green–does it hurt?
 To let the November gold climb up your trunk–does it feel like dying?

-The last hour of the day crawls up through your branches and shoots out through your leaves, reflecting a relinquishing light in shards of glory.
+The last hour of the day crawls up through your branches

 I had a bite of French toast in my mouth this morning when I glanced up at the TV in the corner of the diner.
 A reporter stood in the snow wearing a parka.
 The headline was snow related.
 And the weather map was snow related, showing all the places that were under a thick, fleecy blanket of snow.
 Even Tampa was in the 60s.
 I looked down at myself and finished my bite.
 I was wearing short sleeves, as I had been for days, and hadn’t even packed a jacket.